Niikelion/lithium-ui/README.md

 Using `VisualElements`s inside Lithium on the other hand requires a bit more work.
 You need to implement custom `IComponent` or extend `Element`.
 To see how is can be done take a look at [text implementation](Runtime/Common/Text.cs).

+## Motivation

+Lithium is heavily inspired by the web framework named ReactJS.
+It borrows the idea of ui component as a function of state and parameters that returns the ui.
+Since we have html-like ui system in the Unity, we can imitate web frameworks to get similar benefits.

 ## Contributing